 For my 2015 travels to India, I packed slightly differently.
-Instead of packing everything I needed I took less clothes with five core pieces for 3-4 months travel: two tops, two bottoms, and one dress.
+Instead of packing everything I needed I took less clothes with five core pieces which formed my travel capsule wardrobe for 3-4 months travel: two tops, two bottoms, and one dress.

 I traveled to Mumbai, Goa, and Kerala so my plan on what to pack for india was slightly different than my first trip with clothing from the above tips on what to pack for india.

 Take a look at my complete India packing list!

 While many women travel India alone and are perfectly safe I know there are also others that would love to come here but are a bit hesitant.
 If that’s you, come to the South first!